qingkaishi/canary/README.md

 calls, otherwise, only type compatible function can be aliased with a function pointer.

-NOTE: f1 and f2 are two type compatible functions iff.
+NOTE: currently, f1 and f2 are two type compatible functions iff.

 > Both or netheir of them are var arg function;